 Andrew came to the US in 1999 from Bristol, England.
 He was lured by the prospect of exploring the continent and being a kept man.
 Instead, he took classes at IUPUI and has since been surprised at how useful an MBA can be in the running of a non-profit entity.
 Andrew became actively involved in the non-profit community working with/for several local organizations (Indianapolis Convention & Visitors Association, International Center of Indianapolis, Indianapolis Cultural Development Commission, Indianapolis Concours, Business & Professional Exchange, Irvington Development Organization and the Indiana Humanities Council) on issues ranging from Strategic Planning to Technology implementation, Event Management, and Board Development.
 Andrew joined AWAH in March 2009, taking over from the founder and leading the organization through the recession.
-Andrew has championed the use of integrated arts programs to help at-risk youth engage with their entire academic curriculum.
+Andrew has championed the development of innovative and sustainable programs for art education. https://www.linkedin.com/in/andrew-lee-ba9b934/

 Kaitlyn worked with AWAH as a program intern while studying for her bachelor’s degree in Art Education at IU Herron School of Art & Design.
 She worked on special projects including a highly successful mural collaboration with Mary Rigg Neighborhood Center, Youth Philanthropy Initiative and the Indianapolis Colts.
 Kaitlyn has also served as an assistant teacher working in classrooms with at-risk youth.
 After a study abroad visit to England, Kaitlyn returned to the US and began to teach summer camp with AWAH, including managing her own classroom.
 In addition to teaching, Kaitlyn has a strong passion for photography and ceramics — both of which she rediscovered during her study abroad while teaching art to 11-18 year old students.
 Kaitlyn hopes to return to England in the future to experience more of its culture.